- For the latest information and advice on restrictions visit Victoria's restriction levels.

-Coronavirus (COVID-19) testing venues with a Rainbow Tick
+Testing locations with a Rainbow Tick

 The coronavirus (COVID-19) test is free for everyone in Victoria.
 This includes people without a Medicare card, such as visitors from overseas, migrant workers and asylum seekers.
 It is important to get tested if you have symptoms of coronavirus (COVID-19), no matter how mild.

 The Rainbow Tick is a national accreditation program for organisations that are committed to safe and inclusive practice and service delivery for LGBTIQ+ people.
 Having Rainbow Tick accreditation helps an organisation let its LGBTIQ+ clients, staff and communities know that they will receive inclusive services as soon as they walk in the door.

 The program is owned and developed by Rainbow Health Victoria.

 Some LGBTIQ+ Victorians seeking to be tested for coronavirus may feel more comfortable receiving this support from an organisation with a Rainbow Tick accreditation.
 In Victoria, this includes:

 Your normal GP can also offer coronavirus (COVID-19) testing.

 Cohealth is also committed to providing inclusive, accessible and responsive health and community services that respect all people regardless of gender, sexuality, or intersex status and has a range of testing sites.

 If I am trans or gender diverse, how can I access hormones at this time?